Multi-magnon quantum many-body scars from tensor operators: Introduction

-then annihilate multi-magnon states with any number of ${p=0}$ and ${p=\pi}$ magnon excitations atop the fully polarized state.
+annihilate multi-magnon states with any number of ${p=0}$ and ${p_0=\pi}$ magnons.
 These scarred states are identified as low-entanglement outliers in Fig.~\ref{fig:piSE}.
-In quench experiments, these scarred states lead to perfect and persistent revivals of fidelity for a family of initial product states with period two.
-In the presence of nearest-neighbor Heisenberg or Dzyaloshinskii-Moriya interaction terms, the multi $p=\pi$ magnon states are no longer perfect scars.
+In quench experiments, these scarred states lead to perfect and persistent revivals of fidelity for a family of initial period-2 product states.
+In the presence of nearest-neighbor Heisenberg or Dzyaloshinskii-Moriya interaction terms, the multi $p_0=\pi$ magnon states are no longer perfect scars.
 We study the concomitant decay of the fidelity oscillations in Secs.~\ref{sec:pipi} and \ref{sec:deformpipi}.

-There are a few examples of \emph{scar pyramids} generated by multiple ladder operators in the literature.
-These differ from our construction in detail: the ladder operators are either multi-site or non-local~\cite{iadecola_quantum_2020,mark_unified_2020,mark__2020}, or are derived from the multiple ladder operators of non-Abelian symmetries like SU(3)~\cite{ren_quasisymmetry_2021,odea_tunnels_2020, ren_deformed_2021}.
+There are a few examples of scar pyramids generated by multiple ladder operators in the literature.
+These differ from our construction in detail: the ladder operators are either multi-site or non-local~\cite{iadecola_quantum_2020,mark_unified_2020,mark__2020}, or are derived from the multiple ladder operators of non-Abelian symmetries like SU(3)~\cite{ren_quasisymmetry_2021,odea_tunnels_2020, ren_deformed_2022}.
 The base states in these and other~\cite{schecter_weak_2019, mark__2020, moudgalya_rsga_2020} constructions are furthermore the highest/lowest weight states under the Casimir operator ${S^2}$, unlike the scarred states with ${N=1}$.
-More strikingly, the scarred states for ${1<N,n<L-1}$ are neither eigenstates of the Casimir operators ${S^2}$ nor ${Q^2(p)}$; the analogous situation for a single scarred tower is only realized in the Affleck-Kennedy-Lieb-Tasaki (AKLT) model ~\cite{mark_unified_2020,moudgalya_rsga_2020} and its q-deformed and higher-rank symmetry generalizations~\cite{odea_tunnels_2020}.
+More strikingly, the scarred states for ${1<N,n<L-1}$ are neither eigenstates of the Casimir operators ${S^2}$ nor ${Q^2(p)}$; the analogous situation for a single scarred tower is only realized in the Affleck-Kennedy-Lieb-Tasaki (AKLT) model ~\cite{mark_unified_2020,moudgalya_exact_2018,moudgalya_entanglement_2018} and its q-deformed and higher-rank symmetry generalizations~\cite{odea_tunnels_2020}.